WE NEED TO TALK

 • Content lifespan vs creation time

-• A footprint calculator for creators and brands
+• A footprint calculator for creators and teams

 • A dashboard that shows exactly what was saved and why it matters